zakalibit/DeflateHTTPServer/README.md

 DeflateHTTPServer
 ====================

-This is a modified SimpleHTTPServer with added deflate and multithreading.
+This is a modified SimpleHTTPServer with added deflate and multiprocessing

 ## Usage

 ````
-python DeflateHTTPServer.py
+python DeflateHTTPServer.py [path_to_serve]
 ````

 This will start a on port 8000.
 You should see this in your terminal: